Formality properties of finitely generated groups and Lie algebras: Torsion-free nilpotent groups

 The group $(\Z^n,\rho)$ has canonical basis $\{e_i\}_{i=1}^n$, where $e_i$ is the $i$-th standard basis vector.
 Then the Malcev Lie algebra $\fm(G;\k)=(\k^n,[\:,\:])$ has Lie bracket given by $[e_i,e_j]=\sum_{k=1}^ns_{i,j}^ke_k$, where $s_{i,j}^k=b_k(e_i,e_j)-b_k(e_j,e_i)$.

-The Chevalley--Eilenberg complex $\bigwedge^*(\fm(G;\k))$ is a minimal model for $M=K(G,1)$.
+As is well-known, the Chevalley--Eilenberg complex $\bwedge^{\!\hdot}\big(\fm(G;\k)^*\big)$ is a minimal model for $M=K(G,1)$; see e.g.~\cite[Thm.~3.18]{FOT}.
 Clearly, this model is generated in degree $1$; thus, it is also a $1$-minimal model for $G$.
-As shown by Hasegawa in \cite{Hasegawa}, the nilmanifold $M$ is formal if and only if $M$ is a torus.
+As shown in \cite{Hasegawa}, the nilmanifold $M$ is formal if and only if $M$ is a torus.